 - In the IAP Validation section, enter your iTunes App Bundle Identifier.
 This enables validation of IAP receipts against your app; Swrve checks that the bundle ID included in an in-app purchase receipt corresponds to your bundle ID before calculating your revenue KPIs.
 For information about accessing your bundle ID and enabling receipt validation for Apple, see the iOS integration guide.

-- In the Push Notifications section, enter and test your Google Cloud Messaging Server Key (also known as the Android server key).
-This is required to enable Swrve’s push notification functionality for Google Play.
+- In the Push Notifications section, enter and test your Firebase Cloud Messaging Server Key (also known as the Android server key).
+This is required to enable Swrve’s push notification functionality for Firebase.
 For detailed information about managing and inputting the Android server key, see How do I manage the Android server key?

 - In the IAP Validation section, enter your Google Play Licensing Public Key for licensing and in-app billing.
 Swrve uses this public key to verify every purchase before calculating your revenue KPIs.
 For information about accessing your public key and enabling receipt validation for Google Play, see the Android integration guide.